 JSDL Profiled Elements

 JSDL is a very successful standard.
-When first writtenit was envisioned that profiles and updates would be developed over time.
-In particularcongruence with GLUE when itstabilized was planned.
+When first written,the community envisioned that profiles and updates would be developed over time.
+In particular, it was anticipated that a congruence with GLUE would be established when the latter stabilized.
 BES/JSDL standardizes and documents changes and extensions that have been developed over time by the BES and JSDL communities.
 Many of these changes are borrowed in toto from the EMI Execution Service [GFD.210].

-The JSDL extensions fall into four broad categories: additional Resources elements or extensions to existing Resource elements, extensions to Data Staging elements, a notion of execution environments for application execution, and a new JobDescription element called JobProcessing.
+The JSDL extensions fall into four broad categories: 1) additional Resources elements or extensions to existing Resource elements; 2) extensions to Data Staging elements; 3) a notion of execution environments for application execution, and 4) a new JobDescription element called JobProcessing.